RajatArora08/github-find-and-replace/README.md

 python main.py
 ```

-All pull requests are logged to
+NOTE: All pull requests are logged to `pull_requests.log` for ease of sharing.